 (Image courtesy of Mark Johnson, Box Canyon Blog)

-During the winter months the Ouray Hot Springs Pool is open from noon to 9 PM Monday through Friday, and 11 AM to 9 PM on Saturday and Sunday.
+During the summer months the Ouray Hot Springs Pool is open from 10 AM to 10 PM 7 days a week.
+The slides and Wibits open at noon.
 Ouray’s public pool contains close to a million gallons of crystal clear natural hot springs water, free from the strong smell of sulfur typical of many hot springs.
 In addition to several soaking sections at a variety of temperatures ranging from 88 to 106 degrees, the pool has a lap swimming section, a diving area, a large slide (the diving boards and slides are closed during the winter season), a shallow section for younger children and a game area for water volleyball.
 Enhance your time at the pool by making an appointment at the pool’s massage facility.
 If you’re missing your fitness routine, visit the Fitness Center where you will find weight-lifting equipment, treadmills, stair-climbers, stationary bikes, and other exercise equipment for a nominal fee.
-Contact the Hot Springs Pool (970) 325-7073, or visit them on Facebook for more information.
+Contact the Hot Springs Pool (970) 325-7073, or visit them on their Ouray Hot Springs website or on Facebook for more information.
 Pool prices and scheduled closure dates are at the bottom of this page.